SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/Style/Style.md

 ### Conclusion

-Using styles in Spec is great.
+Using styles in Spec is a nice features.
 It makes it easier to have a consistent design as we can add the same style to several presenters.
 If we want to change some style, we only edit the stylesheet.
-Also, the styles automatically scale if we change the font size of all the images.
-These are the main reasons why in Spec we have the notion of an application.
 We can dynamically change how a presenter looks.